Nynros/InternetSecurity/README.txt

 Topic: WIFI
 ------------------
-Choose a strong unique name (20 digits) for every WLAN you use (not "Model of the Router", "Your Name", "Router-Password", "Adress", etc)
+Choose a strong unique name (20 digits) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
-Choose a strong unique password (20 digits) for every WLAN you use (not Model of the Router, Your Name, Router-Password, Adress, etc)
+Choose a strong unique password (20 digits) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
-Disable 2.4 GHz WLAN, 5 GHz WLAN or other WLANs if you don't need them (Guest-WLANs, etc) Disable UPnP (Universal Plug and Play) if you don't need it Check the WIFI-Channels on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, check frequently Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability
+Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs Frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz, etc) Disable UPnP (Universal Plug and Play) if you don't need it Check the WIFI-Channels on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, check frequently Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability